 The Tyrant of Uganda

-They surely are a mixed bunch at the Commonwealth Heads of Government meeting this week at Kigali, Rwanda.
-But one vaunted favourite of British officialdom, well known to me, stands out as having grotesquely outlived his reputation and his 37 years in power: Yoweri Museveni, Mister Seven, of Uganda.
+They surely were a mixed bunch at the Commonwealth Heads of Government meeting this June in Kigali, Rwanda.
+All but two of their states were sired by the empire that straddled three-sevenths of the globe.
+These offspring were not reared for tyranny.
+But one head of government stands out today as having grotesquely outlived his reputation and his 37 years in power, and remains, disgracefully, a vaunted favourite of British officialdom: Yoweri Museveni, Mister Seven, of Uganda.

-His handling of one issue on the western (Congo) border of his country involving one million of his subjects tragically exemplifies his style of settling issues which he sees as potential threats to his authority and prospects of eternal glory.
+His handling of one issue on the western (Congo) border of his country involves one million of his subjects.
+It tragically exemplifies his style of settling issues which he sees as potential threats to his authority and prospects of eternal glory.
 I speak of the Bakonzo tribe of the Ruwenzori Mountains, my Bakonzo.